Capers! They’re delicious on bagels with lox and cream cheese. Also, tricky to write well, and often called “heists.”

 Writing Prompt: Your characters need to perform a reverse-heist, putting jewels into a safe without getting caught.

-This entry was posted on Sunday, June 17th, 2012 at 5:33 pm and is filed under Genre, Plot, Style.
+This entry was posted on Sunday, June 17th, 2012 at 5:33 pm and is filed under Season 7, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.